Register a Company

 How can I improve my tailoring business?

 Alterations are one of few services left that are dependent on local customers.
-If you can outperform other businesses in your area then will earn a bigger market share.
+If you can outperform other businesses in your area, then you will earn a bigger market share.
 A few ideas are:

 Is a tailor and a seamstress the same?